Large Language Models Hallucination: A Comprehensive Survey: Introduction

 Moreover, we discuss the challenges faced by current hallucination detection and mitigation methodologies, and propose potential future work directions for detecting and mitigating hallucinations in LLMs.
 While prior surveys laid critical groundwork, this survey builds upon previous research by providing a comprehensive analysis of the causes of hallucinations and techniques that have been proposed for hallucination detection and mitigation.
 The main contributions of this survey can be summarized as follows: \begin{itemize} \item \textbf{Hallucination causes analysis:} This survey presents a deep analysis of hallucination causes across all stages of the LLM development cycle, from data collection and architecture design to inference. \item \textbf{LLMs hallucination taxonomy:} A comprehensive taxonomy is proposed in this survey for the hallucination causes, and state-of-the-art (SOTA) approaches that have been proposed for hallucination detection and mitigation. \item \textbf{Hallucination detection discussion:} We propose a structured classification of hallucination detection methods by categorizing them into five main categories: retrieval, uncertainty, embedding, learning, and self-consistency-based detection approaches.
-Each category have been discussed deeply to show its potential for hallucination detection. \item \textbf{Hallucination mitigation discussion:} The hallucination mitigation methods have classified in this survey into four main categories: prompt, retrieval, reasoning, and model-centric training and adaptation-based techniques.
-Each category have been discussed deeply to show its potential for hallucination mitigation. \item \textbf{Datasets and Evaluation Metrics:} We review the benchmark datasets used for hallucination detection and mitigation and identify their limitations.
+Each category have been discussed deeply to show its potential for hallucination detection. \item \textbf{Hallucination mitigation discussion:} The hallucination mitigation methods is classified in this survey into four main categories: prompt, retrieval, reasoning, and model-centric training and adaptation-based techniques.
+Each category have been discussed deeply to show its potential for hallucination mitigation. \item \textbf{Hallucination explainability discussion:} The hallucination explainability methods is classified in this survey into model-derived and grounding explainability.
+Each category includes recent studies to show their potential for hallucination explainability. \item \textbf{Datasets and Evaluation Metrics:} We review the benchmark datasets used for hallucination detection and mitigation and identify their limitations.
 We also discussed the metrics used to evaluate detection and mitigation techniques. \item \textbf{In-depth Analysis of Reasoning-Aware Solutions:} We provide an in-depth review of recent reasoning-based mitigation methods, including CoT, iterative refinement, and chain-of-verification techniques, highlighting their roles in reducing hallucination in complex tasks. \item \textbf{Multilingual and Low-Resource Emphasis:} This survey identifies challenges unique to underrepresented languages and surveys cross-lingual transfer, multilingual fine-tuning, and prompt adaptation techniques to mitigate hallucinations in low-resource settings.

 \end{itemize}